geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 34. Lynne has just been informed that Nestor Wilke's username has also been potentially compromised.
 Repeat steps 30 through 33 to block Nestor from signing in (and to block anyone else from using his username to sign in).

 35. When you tried to block Nestor's sign in, you should have received an error message indicating **Changes could not be saved**.
 The reason that you received this error is that Nestor is a Global Admin, and Lynne is not.
 Only a Global Admin can block another Global Admin from being able to sign in.
-Lynne will need to ask Holly Dickson to make this change.
+Lynne will need to ask Holly Dickson to make this change. <br/>

+	Close the **Block sign-in** window.

-36. To verify whether Alex Wilber can sign in, you will attempt to sign in as Alex.
+36. You previously blocked Alex Wilber from being able to sign in.
+To verify whether he is blocked, you will attempt to sign in as Alex.
 Log out of Microsoft 365 by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in the **Lynne Robbins** window that appears, select **Sign out.**

 37. As a best practice, close all your browser tabs except for the **Sign out** tab once you have been signed out.
 On the **Sign out** tab, navigate to **https://portal.office.com**.